MatthiasBart/bachelor-thesis/chapters/3-background.typ

 === Starlink Direct to Cell<starlink>

 While Starlink operates on similar ideas they offer multiple advantages over normal geostationary satellites.
-While geostationary satellites orbit at 35.786 kilometers starlink satellites orbit much closer at about 550 km from the Earth reducing latency and decreasing space traffic in the geostationary field.
+While geostationary satellites orbit at 35.786 kilometers Starlink satellites orbit much closer at about 550 kilometers from the Earth reducing latency and decreasing space traffic in the geostationary field.
 Starlink also claims that their satellites include a collision avoidance system which notices potential collisions and actively dodges the other object @starlink_satellite_nodate.

 #figure(
     box(stroke: gray, inset: 1em,